fgm/g2/README.md

 entries, or a different feature set.

-Unlike [glossary] or [lexicon], it uses nodes instead of terms to hold definitions, and does not automatically link terms in other nodes to their entries in G2, but relies on <dfn> markup in definitions, and can link to terms in multi-byte character sets and terms containing special characters like slashes or ampersands without any specific markup.
+Unlike [glossary] or [lexicon], it uses nodes instead of terms to hold definitions, relies on <dfn> markup in definitions, and can link to terms in multi-byte character sets and terms containing special characters like slashes or ampersands without any specific markup.

+For a better user experience, <dfn> elements may optionally be inserted automatically by enabling the _Automatic_ input filter, which will automatically insert <dfn> elements during filtering for entries it recognizes and which are not in the filter stop list.

 [glossary]: https://www.drupal.org/project/glossary
 [glossify]: https://www.drupal.org/project/glossify